The following information is intended as a guide to support students when learning from home.

 Ensure that your child or young person feels secure, safe and has a clear sense of belonging to their learning community:

 - Talk to your whole family about what is happening.
 Helping them to understand the situation may reduce their anxiety.
 Reassure them that they will cope with this situation too.
-You may find these resources support your conversation:

 - Keep contact with the school.
 The school will provide information on how this communication will occur.